How to sell to newly funded startups (before everyone else)

 The best moment to reach out is the first month after the announcement — ideally the first week.
 The press moment gives you a natural opener, the founder is still deciding how to allocate the money, and your competitors mostly have not noticed yet.

 By day 90 the picture is different: agencies have been chosen, key hires signed, retainers started.
 You are no longer proposing — you are trying to displace someone.
 Work the window while it is open.
+For the week-by-week version, see the best time to sell to a startup after funding.

 Where to find newly funded startups